bombadil444/asteroid_belt/README.md

 Limited to 40 characters wide by 35 characters tall (max 1400 bytes).

 ## Compatibility
-Only runs on **Linux** consoles due to use of the curses library.
+Only runs on **Linux and Mac** consoles due to use of the curses library. (sorry windows users)

 Compiles in python 2.7 and 3.X

 To run simply install python.
-Then type `python astbelt.py` into a terminal.
+Then download or clone the repo and type`python astbelt.py` into a terminal.

 ## Controls
 * WASD keys to move